vapor/docs/4.0/docs/deploy/docker.md

 Both of these can be overridden when the image is used, but by default running your image will result in calling the `serve` command of your app's `Run` target.
 The full command on launch will be `./Run serve --env production --hostname 0.0.0.0`.

-### docker-compose
+### Docker Compose File

-A docker-compose file defines the way Docker should build out multiple services in relation to each other.
-The docker-compose file in the Vapor App template provides the necessary functionality to deploy your app, but if you want to learn more you should consult the [full reference](https://docs.docker.com/compose/compose-file/) which has details on all of the available options.
+A Docker Compose file defines the way Docker should build out multiple services in relation to each other.
+The Docker Compose file in the Vapor App template provides the necessary functionality to deploy your app, but if you want to learn more you should consult the [full reference](https://docs.docker.com/compose/compose-file/) which has details on all of the available options.

 !!! note
-    If you ultimately plan to use Kubernetes to orchestrate your app, the docker-compose file is not directly relevant.
-However, Kubernetes manifest files are similar conceptually and there are even projects out there aimed at [porting docker-compose files](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/) to Kubernetes manifests.
+    If you ultimately plan to use Kubernetes to orchestrate your app, the Docker Compose file is not directly relevant.
+However, Kubernetes manifest files are similar conceptually and there are even projects out there aimed at [porting Docker Compose files](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/) to Kubernetes manifests.

-The docker-compose file in your new Vapor App will define services for running your app, running migrations or reverting them, and running a database as your app's persistence layer.
+The Docker Compose file in your new Vapor App will define services for running your app, running migrations or reverting them, and running a database as your app's persistence layer.
 The exact definitions will vary depending on which database you chose to use when you ran `vapor-beta new`.

-Note that your docker-compose file has some shared environment variables near the top.
+Note that your Docker Compose file has some shared environment variables near the top.
 ```docker
 x-shared_environment: &shared_environment
   LOG_LEVEL: ${LOG_LEVEL:-debug}